 Tiling Best Practices

 Tile design trends will come and go.
-Tiling remains the go-to for bathrooms and kitchens.
-There are three main tiling installation fundamentals that remain constant.
+Tiling remains the go-to for bathrooms and kitchens, and there are three main tiling installation fundamentals that remain constant.

 1. Prepare the Substrate